ConnorFriday-code/Pharos-Computers/README.md

 -Image is large enough to grab users attention but the slightly darkened tone prevents it being too obnoxious

--The contact/phone number having full hue draws the eye to it
+-The contact/phone number having full hue with strongly contrasting text colours draws the eye to it

 -The background image being of the store sign already plants a image of the store in the users mind, as well as listing services the store provides